 Figure 4: Number of NIDDK R01 Grants (competing and noncompeting) Funded in FY 1997-2015

-Overall, the total number of R01 grants funded by NIDDK has increased 18% since FY 1997.
+Overall, the total number of R01 grants funded by the NIDDK has increased by slightly more than 20 percent since FY 1997.
 The major portion of this increase occurred during the years of the NIH budget doubling (FYs 1998-2003).
 Over the past 5 years, there has been a slight decline in the number of grants funded.
-In general, about half of the competing grants funded by NIDDK are new (Type 1) awards and half are competing renewals.
-However, in the past six FYs competing renewal awards have lagged behind new awards and the separation between new and competing renewal awards was somewhat more pronounced in FY 2014.
+In the past, approximately half of the competing grants funded by the NIDDK were new (Type 1) awards, but since FY 2009 that proportion has risen to what is now well over half.

 Figure 5: Number of competing NIDDK R01 applications (including revisions) received for funding consideration in FY 1998-2015

-Figure 5 shows a substantial increase in the number of competing R01 applications received by NIDDK between FY 1998 and 2006.
-However, the numbers of competing applications have declined slightly since FY 2006.
-Much of the observed increase between FY 1998 and 2006 was primarily due to new (Type 1) applications.
-Submission rates for competing renewal applications fluctuated somewhat between FY 1998 and 2014, but since FY 2007 numbers of renewal applications have waned.
+Figure 5 shows a substantial increase in the number of competing R01 applications received by the NIDDK between FYs 1998 and 2006.
+After approximately 5 years of relatively flat growth prior to FY 2013, the number of applications increased in FYs 2013-2015.
+Much of the observed increase between FY 1998 and FY 2006 and between FY 2013 and FY 2015 was largely due to new (Type 1) applications.
+Submission rates for competing renewal applications fluctuated somewhat between FY 1998 and FY 2014, but, overall, the numbers of renewal applications have remained relatively flat.
 It should be noted that only one amendment and resubmission of an application was allowed after January 25, 2009.
 The full implementation of the NIH policy eliminating a second amended application is coincident with a rise in “New” competing R01 applications in FY 2010.